edpeyton/rpsi/README.md

 without justification.

-In this package we try to address this blind application of the PSI in industry by applying the statistical properties (Yurdakul, 2018) that provide better meaning than those currently perpetuated in the industry.
+In this package we try to address this blind application of the PSI in industry by applying the statistical properties (Yurdakul & Naranjo, 2020) that provide better meaning than those currently perpetuated in the industry.

 ## Moving away from arbitrary thresholds

-Better critical values have already been derived (Yurdakul, 2018).
+Better critical values have already been derived (Yurdakul & Naranjo, 2020).
 The PSI was shown to have an approximate $\chi^{2}$ distribution.
 That is